Charbel-Baaklini/Agentic-AI/README.md

 python main.py

 5.Enter the prompt for your PowerPoint slide:
-Make a presentation about volcanoes.
+Make a detailed presentation about lions, covering habitat, hunting behavior, pride structure, evolution, and threats to survival.

 6.Your PowerPoint file will be created here: outputs/output_deck.pptx